yushuinanrong/Semi-Coupled-Two-Stream-Fusion-ConvNets-for-Action-Recognition-at-Extremely-Low-Resolution/README.md

 # ConvNet Library

-We implemented the models and conducted experiments in Matconvnet toolbox (1.0-beta23).
+We implemented the models and conducted experiments in the Matconvnet toolbox (1.0-beta23).
 You can download the toolbox use the link: http://www.vlfeat.org/matconvnet/.

 Please follow the toolbox instruction to install and compile.